oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Concepts/what-is-pkce.md

 ## Summary
 For more secure applications, do not use the Implicit flow or the PKCE flow on the client-side.
 Instead, use the PKCE-flow with client_secret at the server side.

+## Implementing API Authorization
+If you have acquired an `access_token`, you can use it to grant users authorization to access resources.
+To understand how this process works and how to implement it in ASP.NET Core, [read this article](/concepts/api-authorization/).